edyoda/DSA-130720-PY-JS/README.md

 # Basic_DSA_13th_July
-The Repositry will contain svg white board images for the content that we have discussed in the live session.
+The Repositry will contain code,svg white board images and all the other content that we have discussed in the live session.

+### Method to use svg images:
-# Download the file and open in browser and use by zoom and zoom out to see the whole board.
+#### Download the file and open in browser and use by zoom and zoom out to see the whole board.